jayyeung/portfolio-web/static/content/case-studies/do-you-love-fluffy.md

 Using a vector editor, [Inkscape](http://Inkscape.com), I first create Fluffy then split and export into several parts: hands, tail, head, eyes...
 This is done to animate each limb independently later on.

-### Animating Fluffy
+### Some interesting things

 While animating Fluffy, I decided to use a JavaScript animation library [GSAP](https://greensock.com/gsap).
 Why?
 Because it provides more functionality than CSS animations.

 One issue is that it is next to impossible knowing when an animation's started or finished without keeping track of time.

-For example, I wanted Fluffy to look in the direction of the heart.
+Here's an example: I wanted Fluffy to look in the direction of the heart.

   <figure>
     <img src='/content/assets/fluffy-look.gif' alt='Fluffy Eye Tracking'/>